napcs/rubynew/README.md

 # Rubynew

 A simple command-line utility for creating new projects in Ruby.
-Creates a `lib` folder and a `test` folder, and a Rakefile set up to run tests with Minitest.
+Creates a `bin` folder and stub, a `lib` folder with a module and a `version.rb` file, and a `test` folder with a default test.
+It also creates a Rakefile set up to run tests with Minitest.

 ## Installation